The Rally Weekend

 Each Harmony Brigade officially meets just one weekend a year, (known as "the Rally").
 Here is some basic information about the weekend.

 The actual Brigade activities begin Friday around 3:30 pm.
 Just after hotel registration, you will receive a name badge that lists your name, vocal part, and each song with the key signature.
 From then until dinner you are on your own to quartet in as many different quartet combinations as possible.
 We even recognize men who sing with every other man at the Rally with a LSHB Tramp award.

 Dinner is served around 6:00 pm and is an excellent time for enjoying fellowship with old friends and for meeting new friends.
 Immediately after dinner, a brief meeting is held in which each attendee is assigned to a quartet by random selection.
 This is when you will find out which three singers will complete your competition quartet, a quartet selected at random.
-After your foursome selects a name, another random draw assigns your quartet’s contest song.
+After your foursome selects a name, a song is randomly assigned to your quartet for the Friday night contest.
 Quartets then have approximately thirty minutes to an hour to hone their skills on the assigned song.